JeffersonLab/clas12-qadb/README.md

 > [QA ground rules](#rules).
 It is **HIGHLY recommended** to also
 > [check the known important issues](/doc/issues.md) to see if any issues impact your analysis.

+### Run Groups

+Click on a run group to see its table.

 <details>
 <summary>Run Group A</summary>